gmcgoldr/stackerror/README.md

 ## Rationale

 There are two distinct situation in which errors are used: during debugging and at runtime.
-During debugging, an error type should provide actionable and human-readable error message helping the programmer understand _what_ went wrong and _how_ it happened.
-Whereas at runtime, an error type should provide structured information that allows calling code to take appropriate actions to handle the error if possible.
+During debugging, an error should provide an actionable and human-readable message that conveys _what_ went wrong and _how_ it happened.
+Whereas at runtime, an error should provide structured data that allows the calling code to take appropriate error handling actions.

 Stack Error is an experimental error type designed to address those needs separately.
 First by offering an ergonomic interface for writing good error messages explaining _what_ went wrong, second by building a pseudo-trace that is focused on providing the relevant context to understand _how_ an error ocurred, and third by offering a generic interface to for a caller to get information about what resource caused and error and how to recover from it.